Investment Office · · 19 min read

 Step 4: Consult your advisors.
 What do your M&A advisor and attorney think?
 They've seen more deals than you have.
 Their pattern recognition is valuable.
 Are they concerned, or do they see this as normal deal friction?

 Step 5: Consider the counterfactual.
 If you close on these terms and the problems you've identified manifest post-closing, how will you feel?
 Will you regret not walking when you had the chance?
-The integration challenges from Chapter 6 will be harder to address if you've already ceded leverage.
+The integration challenges covered in Chapter 7 will be harder to address if you've already ceded leverage.

-Eighteen months later, the technology platform remained "in development."
-His earn-out targets had been missed—not because of his performance, but because the buyer-imposed integration costs reduced his EBITDA below the thresholds.
-Key employees had departed, frustrated by promised improvements that never materialised.
-David remained technically employed but increasingly marginalised, watching his former practice struggle under new ownership.
+18 months later, the technology platform remains "in development."
+Earnout targets have been missed — not because of the founder's performance, but because the buyer's integration costs reduced EBITDA below the thresholds.
+Key employees have departed, frustrated by promised improvements that never materialised.
+The founder remains technically employed but increasingly marginalised, watching a former practice struggle under new ownership.

 The sunk cost fallacy doesn't just affect the deal process.
-It can trap you in a bad outcome for years afterwards, as the same psychology that prevented you from walking away prevents you from acknowledging the mistake.
+It can trap founders in bad outcomes for years afterwards, as the same psychology that prevented walking away prevents acknowledging the mistake.

 Throughout this playbook, we've discussed negotiation tactics, diligence strategies, and deal structures.
 But all of those tools rest on a single foundation: the credible ability to walk away.